-In fact, research suggests that 8 out of 10 of dogs will find it hard to cope when left alone, but half of these won't show any obvious signs, so it can be very easy for owners to miss.
-The good news though is that SRB is preventable.
+Research suggests that eight out of 10 dogs find it hard to cope when left alone.
+Yet, half won't show any obvious signs and so it can be easy for owners to miss.
+The good news is that separation anxiety (SRB) is preventable and treatable.

-You may know the obvious signs of separation anxiety in dogs, such as destroying furniture or barking, but did you know that there are other signs that you may be missing?
-Returning to a dog who is really happy to see you doesn't mean that he or she hasn't been suffering silently while you've been out...
+You may know the obvious signs of SRB in dogs, such as destroying furniture or barking.
+Yet, did you know that there are other signs that may go unnoticed?

-The most common behavioural signs of separation anxiety in dogs are:
+The most common signs of separation-related behaviours in dogs are:

 - Toileting (weeing or pooing)